 Once the can is opened, it is best to transfer the remainder into a small food container for refrigeration.
 Be sure to consult with your veterinarian to determine the appropriate daily portion.

 One option for feeding dogs is to use a combination of dry and canned food each day.
 Remember to stick to the total daily portion that has been calculated for your dog.
-The only way to avoid overweight and obesity is to measure each day’s intake carefully.
-Meal time is bonding time, so meals should be fun for you and your dog!
+The only way to prevent your dog from becoming overweight or obese is to measure each day's intake carefully.
+Mealtime is bonding time, so meals should be fun for you and your dog!